 Who is Jesus, and why is He important?
-Jesus is the most famous person in history because He launched a compassion revolution, and is the Son of the Living God.
-Jesus and His followers are the most bullied and hated people on Earth, and Christians report a considerable number of Christian persecutions because of their faith.
+Jesus is the most famous person in history because He launched a compassion revolution and is the Son of the Living God.
+Jesus and His followers are the most bullied and hated people on Earth, and Christians report many Christian persecutions because of their faith.
 So who is this Messiah that people are suffering for?
 Jesus is necessary through the example He gave us, His way of living on Earth.

 What other names does Jesus have?